Studies & Book Clubs

 Pastor Jenn is hosting a book club this year featuring books that have been labeled as thought-provoking, including some award-winning titles.
 We will read the books each month, then gather to discuss them and consider what lessons they offer, what new thoughts and experiences we were not aware of, and where God and religion are in them.

 Given the topics, this club is open to young adults and older, but all genders.
-Meetings will be the last Thursday of the month in Room 203 from 6:30 pm-8 pm, except the November/December reading will meet on December 11th.
+The final meeting will be Thursday, April 30.
 For those who cannot attend in person, a Zoom link will be provided.
 If you know of someone who might enjoy joining us, please invite them.

 Here are the books we will be reading.
 3 copies of each book are available outside of the church office, on the top shelf of the mail slots so you can begin reading now.
 Please bring back when you are finished so someone else can read them too.